Geological names in Sweden

 All geoscientists working with Swedish geology are welcome to contribute to the development and maintenance of the Swedish geological nomenclature through proposals to the Swedish Committee for Geological Nomenclature.
 A guide for naming geological units and structures has been published in GFF: Kumpulainen, R.A. (ed.), 2016: Guide for geological nomenclature in Sweden.
 GFF 139: 3-20, DOI: 10.1080 / 11035897.2016.1178666

 Proposals for new names or revisions of existing names are submitted to the Swedish Committee for Geological Nomenclature by filling in the form "Form for geological names in Sweden" and sending it by e-mail to the address below.
 Questions and comments can also be sent to this address.
-The Committee examines the proposals against the recommendations in the guide.
+The Committee is available for consultation about geological nomenclature in Sweden.
+The Committee examines the submitted proposals against the recommendations in the guide.
 Approved proposals will be stored in the Geological Names database in Sweden.
 The database and a search service are currently under construction at SGU.
 Information from the database will be freely available.
+In the meantime an updated list of geological names in Sweden is found below.

 E-mail address to the Swedish Committee for Geological Nomenclature: email@example.com